Discover Wheelchair-Accessible Parks and Trails in Mumbai

 5. Jijamata Udyaan (Rani Baug)

-Jijamata Udyaan, also known as Rani Baug, is Mumbai's oldest zoo and botanical garden located in Byculla.
-The garden offers accessible pathways that allow wheelchair users to explore the diverse flora and fauna, making it an educational and enjoyable outing amidst nature.
+Jijamata Udyaan, commonly known as Rani Baug, is Mumbai’s oldest botanical garden and zoo, located in Byculla.
+The attraction features accessible routes that enable wheelchair users to comfortably explore its collection of plants, trees, and wildlife exhibits.
+It offers a unique combination of education, recreation, and nature appreciation.

 6. Kamala Nehru Park